danielserranoh/blog_scraper/ETL.md

 ***

+***
+Data Management

+The State Manager sould be capable of string the transactional data in different formats and supports.
+Hence, the State Manager is designed to use different adaptors to deal with this.

+Additionally, it uses a Multi-File (Structured by Job) storyng system.
+    **Pros:**

+    - Highly Scalable: Each scrape or enrichment job creates a new, small file, which is much faster to read and write.
+This makes the system scalable to a large number of competitors and posts.

+    - Resilience: A write failure only affects a single file, not the entire dataset.
+This aligns with your Golden Rules by making the pipeline more resilient to errors.

+    - Clear State Management: Each file represents a single, complete job, which makes it easier to debug and track the state of your pipeline.the model to store the data isa

 ## Blog Structural Patterns

 This project uses a powerful, pattern-based system to scrape different blogs.
 This means we've separated the "structure" of a blog from the code itself.
 Instead of writing custom code for every new blog, we just need to identify which of the following patterns it follows and add a few details to our configuration file.